ForrSiis/vsv/README.md

     * The syntax of VSV is flexible enough as substitute for JSON and XML.
 However, the aesthetics may or may not fit your personal taste.
 * Can it be used as configuration file? cf. INI, CONF files, passwd
     * Yes, VSV can be used to replace simple configuration and database files.
+* Can it be used for subtitles and playlists?
+    * Yes, VSV can be used for subtitles and playlists.
+Standards are in R&D phase.